 If you want to add alternative shipping methods, there are always WooCommerce shipping extensions that you can use.

-Using these extensions, you can add shipping methods such as table rate shipping, third-party carrier rates in real-time, and more.
+You can add shipping methods such as table rate shipping, third-party carrier rates in real-time, and more.

 Once you’ve added a zone and the shipping method, you can assign the shipping cost and the associated taxes.